afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w2-notes.md

 <img src="./resources/w2/img/l3-feat-match6.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 - In this case we can successfully identify the correct match to the feature f1 and image one.
-- Our brute force matching algorithm works well with this descriptor and as seamlessly capable of finding the right match in image two.
+- Our brute force matching algorithm works well with this descriptor and as seamlessly capable of finding the right match in image 2 .

 **Brute Force Feature Matching: Case 2**

-In the second case, the feature $f1$ in image one does not have a match at all in image two.
+In the second case, the feature $f1$ in image 1 does not have a match at all in image 2 .

 <img src="./resources/w2/img/l3-feat-match9.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

 - We modified our brute force matching algorithm with a threshold delta to eliminate incorrect matches in this case.
-- Since both features and image two have a distance greater than the distance threshold Delta, the brute force matcher rejects both the features $f2$ and $f3$ as potential matches and no match is returned.
+- Since both features and image 2  have a distance greater than the distance threshold Delta, the brute force matcher rejects both the features $f2$ and $f3$ as potential matches and no match is returned.

 **Brute Force Feature Matching: Case 3**

-But, let us consider a third case, once again we are trying to match feature $f1$ in image one to a corresponding feature in image two.
+But, let us consider a third case, once again we are trying to match feature $f1$ in image 1 to a corresponding feature in image 2 .

 <img src="./resources/w2/img/l3-feat-match5.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- With the feature vectors presented here, feature $f1$ gets an SSD value of nine with feature two in image two.
+- With the feature vectors presented here, feature $f1$ gets an SSD value of nine with feature two in image 2 .
 We test another feature $f3$ , and we also get an SSD of nine.
 - Both of these features have an SSD less than Delta which was 20 in this case, and as such are valid matches.

 *So what should we do?*